Srtake/diem/README.md

 Diem Core implements a decentralized, programmable database which provides a financial infrastructure that can empower billions of people.

+## About this fork
+This fork is aimed for adding Post-Quamtum Cryptography (PQC) support in Diem Core using Open Quantum Safe (OQS) library liboqs.
+Detailed description will be updated soon.

 ## Note to Developers
 * Diem Core is a prototype.
 * The APIs are constantly evolving and designed to demonstrate types of functionality.
 Expect substantial changes before the release.